pereorga/minimalist-web-notepad/README.md

 Minimalist Web Notepad
 ======================

-This is a minimalist http://notepad.cc clone developed in PHP and jQuery.
+This is a minimalist http://notepad.cc clone developed in PHP.

 For a demo, see http://orga.cat/notes.